freebasic/fbfrog/readme.txt

 - allow the AST diffing to find partial matches, e.g. if a procdecl differs only in calling convention.
 - VERSION nodes should be merged/turned into #if checks on the binding's version #define

+- astVersionsMatch() should allow matches also if version numbers are in different order